Salesforce · AI & Data Cloud Negotiations

 1

+Start with a pilot or POC.
 Rather than committing enterprise-wide, negotiate a 6-month pilot of Einstein AI for a limited user group at a discounted rate (or included in your existing contract).
 Define success criteria upfront.
-Make full rollout purchase conditional on pilot results, and lock an option to buy at a set discount if it works.
-Salesforce often accepts pilots because they know proof of value is needed for AI — use that to test actual usage levels before committing.
+Make full rollout conditional on pilot results, and lock an option to buy at a set discount if it works.
+Salesforce often accepts pilots because they know proof of value is needed for AI.

 2

+Demand cost predictability.
 Push for a fixed-fee model or capped usage for the initial term.
-If Salesforce proposes consumption pricing ("$X per 1,000 predictions"), counter with: "We'll pay $Y flat for up to Z predictions per year, and any overage at the same unit rate — or we renegotiate."
+If Salesforce proposes consumption pricing ($X per 1,000 predictions), counter with: "We will pay $Y flat for up to Z predictions per year, and any overage at the same unit rate, or we renegotiate."
 Cap overage charges or negotiate volume tiers.
-Get per-unit expansion pricing stated explicitly in the contract — not "list price at time of purchase."
+Get per-unit expansion pricing stated explicitly in the contract.

 3

+Mix and match licensing.
 If AI features are needed for only some users, negotiate to licence that subset only.
-Don't let Salesforce force an all-or-nothing edition upgrade.
+Do not let Salesforce force an all-or-nothing edition upgrade.
 Quantify how many users or records actually need the feature and insist on a tailored deal.
-Salesforce reps may initially push back ("this edition must apply company-wide"), but enterprise agreements can accommodate segmented licensing if it means closing the deal.
+Enterprise agreements can accommodate segmented licensing if it means closing the deal.

 4